msfwebdude/procedurally-generated-map-js/README.md

 * Rooms should not be larger then 50% of map size
 * Rooms should have a size ratio not greater than 1 to 5
 * Cooridors should be paths from room centers

+## Sources
+Lots of good sources by googling, one very helpful one is [this](https://gamedevelopment.tutsplus.com/tutorials/create-a-procedurally-generated-dungeon-cave-system--gamedev-10099)